Nine months on, Nepal finally set to start quake reconstruction work

 Two tremors last April and May killed 9,000 people, injured more than 22,000 and damaged or destroyed more than 900,000 houses, forcing many to brave freezing temperatures living in temporary shelters made from tarps and corrugated iron sheets.

-“We realize that the victims are very much in trouble.
+“We realise that the victims are very much in trouble.
 We’ll start the reconstruction work from January 16,” Sushil Gyewali, chief of the National Reconstruction Authority, told reporters.

 The agency was launched in September but political squabbling has delayed the deployment of $4.1 billion pledged by foreign donors for reconstruction.